VincentPaulV/RT-Labs-Open-Source/README.md

 Replace "<your_ip_address>" with the IP address of the device hosting the web application

-> Note: If you are hosting the web appliaction, the url to it on the network would be <your_ip_address>:3000, so make sure you know your IP Address
+> Note: If you are hosting the web application, the URL to it on the network would be <your_ip_address>:3000, so make sure you know your IP Address

 ### Experiments Table

-> Any new experiment that has been added please do update this table, (it'll make me happier to see the list grow! )
+> For any new experiment that has been added please do update this table, (it'll make me happier to see the list grow! )

 | Experiment No | Title of Experiment | experiment_URL |
 | ------------- | -------------       | --------------  |